Xjph/ObservatoryCore/README.md

 * [Explorer](https://github.com/Xjph/ObservatoryExplorer)
 * [Botanist](https://github.com/Xjph/ObservatoryBotanist)

+If you're interested in Custom Criteria for Explorer in particular you can find [the documentation for writing them](https://github.com/Xjph/ObservatoryExplorer/wiki/Lua-Custom-Criteria) in the Explorer project wiki.

 For information on how to create a plugin, refer to the repository for [ObservatoryFramework](https://github.com/Xjph/ObservatoryFramework).

 ## Prerequisites for use